 Like many other Fox-sponsored enduro racers, Graves is running a 160mm Fox 36 RC2 fork paired with a Float X CTD shock.
 Yeti mechanic Shaun Hughes noted that Graves runs the Float X shock in the fully-open at all times.
 Hughes claims the Switch Infinity suspension design does not require additional platform damping.

-For the dry and loose course conditions Graves ran a Maxxis Minion front tyre with a fast-rolling Maxxis Ikon in the rear.
+For the dry and loose course conditions Graves ran a Maxxis Minion front tire with a fast-rolling Maxxis Ikon in the rear.

 The SB6c frame that Graves rides may be a stock medium, but Hughes added a number of custom additions that make the bike one of a kind.